 - In general, the new evaluations bring a shift in roles at every level.
 Teachers own their professional growth more than in years past, principals focus on their role as instructional leaders, districts focus resources to support principals and the state shifts to being more supportive (vs. compliance driven) by providing models, tools, trainings and overall guidance as to how to implement the requirements of S.B.
 10-191.

-Measuring the 50 Percent Measures of Student Learning (Growth) in Evaluations
+Measuring the 50 Percent Measures of Student Learning/Outcomes in Evaluations

 How much will the CMAS count on teachers' evaluations?